roderrickcourtney/Azure---Network-Protocol/README.md

 <img src="https://imgur.com/FLEB0F4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 5: Log out of Client-1 then Remote Desktop back into Client-1 to allow the new permission settings to enable.
+Step 5: Restart "Client-1" to allow the new permission settings to enable.
 Next access the shared "accountant" folder in \\dc-1  to verify access was successfully setup and granted for this user/employee.
 This is the conclusion of the lab.
 Thank you for viewing!
 </p>
 <br />